What To Do In Your Yard and Garden This November

-- Unless you’ve a lot of snow covering your yard, make periodic checks for weeds.
+- Unless you have a lot of snow covering your yard, make periodic checks for weeds.
 Keep an eye out for perennial weeds and continue to thwart their invasion plans.

 - You’ll also need to be vigilant about “winter annual” weeds that have sprouted already.
 These germinate in the fall and can survive the winter as small plants.
 Next spring they’ll continue to grow and become a nuisance, so the sooner you can get rid of them, the better.

 - As long as the ground isn’t frozen, you still have time to get your soil tested.
 Getting a soil test is the best way to understand your soil and prevent many plant problems.